 10. Remember that silence is sometimes the best answer.

 We have two ears and one mouth.
 So, listen more than you talk.
-When you talk, you repeat what you already know.
+When you speak, you repeat what you already know.
 If you listen, you might learn something new.
 In any conflict, silence is one of the best strategies.
 It gives you time to think.

 11. Live a good, honorable life.
 Then when you get older and think back, you’ll be able to enjoy it a second time.